top of page

 Originally from Northern California, I moved to the Pacific Northwest for college, where I earned dual BAs in History and Spanish.
 Studying abroad four times during that period deeply shaped my worldview and led me to pursue a doctorate in Sociology.
 Since then, I've lived in New Mexico, Washington, D.C., and Montana before settling in Washington in 2013.

-Alongside my counseling work, I am a professor and the Associate Director of Marriage and Family Therapy at Whitworth University in Spokane and as Associate Faculty at the City University of Seattle.
+Alongside my counseling work, I am a professor and the Director of Marriage and Family Therapy at Whitworth University in Spokane and as Associate Faculty at the City University of Seattle.
 In 2019, I published a book exploring the “Ring by Spring” phenomenon at Christian colleges.
 I later earned my master’s in Marriage and Family Therapy at Whitworth, focusing on how societal expectations around marriage impact relationships.

 My Interests